Abeilles14/Project-2-Coin-Picking-Robot/README.md

 ### Electromagnet

-Whe picking up a coin, the electromagnet is turned on and off using an N-mosfet switch controlled by the EFM8 microcontroller.
+When picking up a coin, the electromagnet is turned on and off using an N-mosfet switch controlled by the EFM8 microcontroller.

 ### Perimeter Wire and Function Generator